OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 We will have two different kinds of Elasticsearch indexes, one for data, the other to keep list of graph member nodes' ID for each revision.

 First create JSON docs for each node in `DAG.1`.
-Here is an example to create `a1.1`:
+Here shows example curl commands to create `a1.1` and `b1.1`:
 {% highlight bash %}
 # create a1.1, note that we do not need to have _id (a1.1) in the JSON document, the _id is specified in the HTTP request URL as document ID
 # we use '.d.' as namespace prefix to separate out from other indexes unrelated to our work